Hendrix-CS/csci151/labs/javafx.md

 * attach an `onNew()` method to one `Button` which create a new `TootsiePop` with a random flavor and a size of 40.
 * attach an `onBite()` method to one `Button` which call bite on your `TootsiePop`.

-After each of the three interaction methods, the radius of the circle should be set to be proportional to the number of licks.
+After each of the three interaction methods, you should call a `updateView()` method.
+In this method, the radius of the `Circle` should be set to be proportional to the number of licks left in your TootsiePop, and the `Circle` should use `setFill` to update its `Color`.

 ### Step 3.5 - Testing